dalejbarr/reading-lmem/docs/04_modeling-trends.md

 qdata <- readRDS("quadratic.rds")
 ```

-**Your task**: Using a single model, fit quadradic functions for both of the groups, with orthogonal polynomials.
+**Your task**: Using a single model, fit quadratic functions for both of the groups, with orthogonal polynomials.

 Tip: Use the following 'hack' to add the polynomial predictors to your tibble.
 (This is just an example of how to do it on a toy dataset, and so you'll need to adapt the code for your purposes).